Celyn has always been at home with trees, creative and playful by nature.

-Singing became a vital part of Celyn’s life, whether singing when collecting wood or water, digging the earth, planting, plastering cob walls or singing with others to mark phases in the sun, moon and earth cycles.
+Back in the UK singing became a vital part of Celyn’s life whether collecting wood or water, digging the earth, planting or plastering cob walls for example.
+Also in circle she loved singing with others to mark phases in the sun, moon and earth cycles or as they worked with the land.

 Whilst living in a Pembrokeshire woodland without electricity or running water, she attended monthly Natural Voice Choir in a meadow.
 She loved the experience.

-Celyn continues to develop her understanding of body, breath and voice.
-On her singing path she is inspired and encouraged by her friends, teachers and mentors such as Su Hart, Chris North, Anna Tabbush, Edwin Brooks and Mike Robeson.
+Celyn continues to grow her understanding of body, breath and voice.
+On her singing path and path uniting people with nature she is inspired and encouraged by her friends, other Natural Voice leaders, teachers and mentors.

 Celyn initiated and led Natural Voice Lullaby Project (2021-present).